rillig/go-codewalk/README.md

 The lines of a block are contiguous, though it would be possible to add some "grep" feature, to only show matching lines.

-When a block is parsed, its `codewalk` field gets filled.
+When a block is parsed, its `snippet` field gets filled.
 Its definition is:

 > from [codewalk.go](codewalk.go#L20):